davidsneighbour/hugo-modules/documentation/hugo-debug/index.md

 ## Styling

-A quick Bootstrap 5 based SASS style is mounted into `assets/scss/_debugprint.scss` to be used via `@import "debugprint";`.
+A quick Bootstrap 5 based SASS style is mounted into `assets/scss/_debugprint.scss` to be used via `@import "debug-print";`.
 Depending on your own styles you can add your own styles based on the following structure:

 ```scss
 .debugprint table,